All Reviewed Short Stories

 82Playing Metal Gear Solid V: The Phantom Pain by Jamil Jan Kochai

-In Playing Metal Gear Solid V: The Phantom Pain, Jamil Jan Kochai questions the morality of war-based video games set in Afghanistan.
+In Playing Metal Gear Solid V: The Phantom Pain, Jamil Jan Kochai questions the morality of war-based video games.
 These games don’t represent some idealism of the past, they represent a deep-rooted, neo-imperialistic ideology under which young Americans are being indoctrinated.

 81The Trip by Weike Wang